-Professor Rabinovich has held visiting appointments in several academic institutions, including the Institute of Advanced Studies in Princeton, the University of Pennsylvania and the University of Toronto.
-He was for several years the Andrew White Professor at Large at Cornell University, and has recently served as Visiting Professor at the Kennedy School of Government at Harvard University, a visiting fellow at the Hoover Institution and Distinguished Global Professor at NYU.
+Over the years, Professor Rabinovich held several public positions in Israel and in other countries.
+He has held visiting appointments in several academic institutions, including the Institute of Advanced Studies in Princeton, Cornell University, the University of Pennsylvania and the University of Toronto.
+He was for several years the Andrew White Professor at Large at Cornell University, and has served as Visiting Professor at the Kennedy School of Government at Harvard University, a visiting fellow at the Hoover Institution and Distinguished Global Professor at NYU.

 Professor Rabinovich is a member of the American Philosophical Society and a foreign member of the American Academy of Arts and Sciences.
 He has been awarded the Honorary Grand Golden Cross of the Austrian Republic and has been made by the Government of the French Republic a Commandeur l'ordre des Palmes Académiques.
-In 2009 he was awarded the Korn-Gerstenman Prize for contribution to peace in the Middle-East.
+In 2009 he was awarded the Korn-Gerstenman Prize for contribution to peace in the Middle East.